Siddopari/STEMlab_Pynq-SDK/Setting-up-your-system.md

 ##  Prepare your PC
 ###  System Requirements
 The system requirements are detailed within the Vivado User Guide UG973.
 To summarize, you are typically fine with:
-* OS: Windows & Linux
+* OS: Windows or Linux
 * ~ 4GB of RAM
 * ~ 50GB free storage